 Since these matters are summary offenses, you will receive a ticket in the mail or at the scene citing you with the charges.
 There is a timeframe in which you must plead guilty or not guilty.

 Pleading not guilty permits you to have a court hearing (summary trial) scheduled just like the “college crimes” section states.
 Again, at this court date, it is typical that you will either have a trial or work out an agreement with the citing law enforcement officer.

 Many people view these types of cases as minor, but the collateral consequences to your driving privileges, insurance premiums, and at times, liberty should make you take them seriously.

-If you or a loved one has been accused of a drunk driving or DUI related offense – Contact West Chester criminal lawyer Mike DiCindio and schedule your free consultation immediately.
-Contact Mike directly at 610.220.4691.
+If you or a loved one has been accused of a drunk driving or DUI related offense – Call West Chester criminal lawyer Mike DiCindio at (610) 430-3535 and schedule your free consultation immediately.

 Mike DiCindio is a West Chester criminal attorney who represents individuals accused of crimes throughout all of Chester County, including West Chester, Phoenixville, Malvern, Coatesville, Paoli, Downingtown, Tredyffrin, West Goshen, Honey Brook, Oxford, Devon, Pottstown, Chesterbrook, Parkesburg, Kennett Square, and Avondale as well as in Montgomery County, Lancaster County, Delaware County, Philadelphia County, Bucks County and Berks County.